archubongale/Java-Dictionary/README.md

 Description

-Dictionary allows users to add the list out all of the words, and let user click on them to view all of their definitions.
+Dictionary allows users to add the list out all of the words, and lets user click on them to view all of their definitions.
 A user is able to add a word, and when viewing a word the user can add one or more definitions.

 Setup Instructions